 Line of credit fee accounting

-What is the Accounting for a Line of Credit Fee?
+/What is a Line of Credit Fee?

-In a revolving line of credit, the borrower can make multiple borrowings up to a predetermined maximum loan amount.
-In this arrangement, the lender recognizes the associated net fees or costs in income on a straight-line basis over the period of the line of credit.
+Lender accounting.
+The lender recognizes the associated net fees or costs in income on a straight-line basis over the period of the line of credit.
 If the borrower cannot re-borrow from the line of credit upon paying off the line, recognize all remaining net fees and costs as of the payment date.
+If the line of credit includes a payment schedule, then account for the remaining net fees and costs as a yield adjustment over the remaining life of the loan.

 Related AccountingTools Courses